adamFittlerGit/IDM/README.md

 1. **YOLOv11**: This model will detect the various objects within the image, such as weeds, plants, water bodies, or cattle tracks, and calculate the distance between them.
 2. **Vision-Language Encoding**: A VLM will encode the image into vector space, allowing the model to understand spatial and contextual relationships between the objects.
-3. **RAG (Retrieval-Augmented Generation)**: In our case, the RAG model may not need a retrieval step due to the small document set.
-However, it can still help produce more accurate descriptions by leveraging additional context.

 The combination of these approaches should produce more accurate and **explainable results** compared to traditional methods.
 This architecture also ensures flexibility in scaling up for larger datasets or more complex environments.